aviars/poet/README.md

 4. The JWT may be obtained and associated with registered applications by other means such as a manifest file or API.
 5. Data Providers use the presence (and absence) of endorsements to display appropriate information to the end-user.
 For example is the signature valid, is it un
 6. Endorsements should be displayed to the end-user during the authorization/approval process.
-7. Data Providers must: a.) verify the JWT signature, b.) verify the endorsement is not expired, c.) if using OAuth2, verify the `redirect_uri` in th JWT matches the uri registered with the OAuth2 provider.
+7. Data Providers must: a.) verify the JWT signature, b.) verify the endorsement is not expired, c.) if using OAuth2, verify the `software_id` in th JWT matches the uri registered with the OAuth2 provider.
-8. JWT verification in JavaScript browser-based applications is discouraged as it could pose a security risk.

 Example POET JWT
 ----------------

 The  example signed JWT (JWS) contains information about the _Cardiac Risk App_ OAuth2 application and is signed by _nate-trust.org_.
 The JWS is signed with a private key using the `RS256 Algorithm`.
-The corresponding public key, whether an X509 certificate or a JWKS, shall be stored at the stored at the URI found in the `poet_public_key_uri` in the payload.
-Clients can discover the POET public key URI from the `iss` field.
-Check  `[iss]/.well-known/poet.jwks` and if that is not found, check the `[iss]/.well-known/poet.pem`.
+The corresponding public key shall be a < a href="https://tools.ietf.org/html/rfc7517">JWK</a> stored at the stored `https://[iss]/.well-known/poet.jwk`.

 Example Header